digitaltwinconsortium/dtc-glossary/glossary.md

 ## Data Model

-> A data model is a [persistent model](#persistent-model) of data that describes its structure, datatypes, and meaning.
+> A data model is a [stored representation](#stored-representation) of data that describes its structure, datatypes, and meaning.

 A data model will use some __data modeling paradigm__ that defines its approach to __structuring data__.
 Some examples include: